rails/rails/guides/source/migrations.md

 ### Types of Schema Dumps

 There are two ways to dump the schema.
-This is set in +config/application.rb+ by the +config.active_record.schema_format+ setting, which may be either +:sql+ or +:ruby+.
+This is set in `config/application.rb` by the `config.active_record.schema_format` setting, which may be either `:sql` or `:ruby`.

-If +:ruby+ is selected then the schema is stored in +db/schema.rb+.
+If `:ruby` is selected then the schema is stored in `db/schema.rb`.
 If you look at this file you'll find that it looks an awful lot like one very big migration:

 ```ruby